How to Use Sketch and Inscription

 For each decedent, fill in:

-First Name, Middle Name, and Last Name.
+First Name, Middle Name, and Last Name (all optional).
 If you already entered decedent names in the Cemetery & Logistics step when adding plot information, these fields will be pre-filled automatically.
+You can leave these blank if you don't have the names yet.

 Epitaph.
 Enter any inscription text that goes on the monument.